ntoll/drogulus/README.rst

 **NB: This is an unfinished work in progress.**

+Check out the website for more details: http://drogul.us

 Drogulus is a federated data store and computation platform designed for simplicity, security, openness and resilience.
 It's also an exercise in practical philosophy.